Limitations of Deep Learning for Inverse Problems on Digital Hardware: Introduction

 \subsection{Digital Computations of Continuous Models}

 Digital hardware only allows the exact computation of the solution of finite discrete problems.
-In the situation of continuous problems, algorithms on digital hardware can only provide an approximation of the exact solution.
-In contrast to classical approximation theory, where the mere mathematical existence of an approximation is sufficient, the essential point for computability is that the approximation can be {\em algorithmically computed} in a finite number of steps and it has also to be an {\em effective approximation}.
-The requirement of effectiveness is particularly important, since it demands that the digital system should not only provide an approximate solution of the continuous problem, but it has also to quantify the error between the approximation and the true (but generally unknown) solution of the continuous problem.
-Even more, the digital system should be able to provide for any prescribed error bound a solution which is guaranteed to lie within this error bound.
+In case of continuous problems, algorithms on digital hardware can only provide an approximation of the exact solution.
+In contrast to classical approximation theory, where the mere mathematical existence of an approximation is sufficient, the essential point for computability is that the approximation can be {\em algorithmically} and {\em effectively} computed in a finite number of steps.
+The requirement of effectiveness is particularly important, since it demands that the digital system should not only provide an approximate solution of the continuous problem, but it also has to quantify the error between the approximation and the true (but generally unknown) solution of the continuous problem.
+Even more, the digital system should be able to provide a solution which is guaranteed to lie within any prescribed error bound.
 Only if such an effective approximation on a digital system is possible, one would say that the continuous problem is computable (on a digital machine); see \Cref{img:UnCompFunc} for an illustration.
-These requirements are of particular importance, if a machine needs to autonomously apply specific operations to unknown input data, since then the computability of the operations is essential to prevent erroneous calculations.
+These requirements are of particular importance if a machine needs to autonomously apply specific operations to unknown input data.
+Then the computability of the operations is essential to prevent erroneous calculations.
 Basically any simulation or numerical solution of a problem on a digital computer relies on the fact that the problem itself is computable.
 Otherwise, the obtained output may be, unknowingly to the user of the digital machine, far away from the sought true solution as worst-case error bounds are missing.
 A specific use case where such problems arise is the numerical solution of differential equations \cite{Boche20LTI, Weihrauch02WaveProp, Zhong14EffConvDE, Graca21CompDE}.
+Another important issue is trustworthiness in engineering in 6G applications, whereby trustworthiness can not be reached without reliable, i.e., computable, systems \cite{Fettweis20226G}.